- Digital Inclusion in New Zealand: Assessing Government policy approaches and initiatives (April 2017)

 - Read ‘Students, Computers and Learning – Making the Connection’ on OECD website

-The fifth World Internet Project NZ survey was conducted in late 2015 by the Institute of Culture, Discourse & Communication, AUT University, with funding from the Ministry of Business, Innovation and Employment, InternetNZ and Buzz Channel Marketing.
+The fifth World Internet Project NZ (WIPNZ) survey was conducted in late 2015 by the Institute of Culture, Discourse & Communication, AUT University, with funding from the Ministry of Business, Innovation and Employment, InternetNZ and Buzz Channel Marketing.

 The report said “The digital divide still persists” and “as the availability and use of the internet spreads ever more widely across society, the social cost for the minority who remain on the wrong side of the digital divide keeps on climbing”.